Match of the Day 2: Scheduling

 From the beginning of the 2012–13 season, Match of the Day 2 moved from BBC Two to BBC One.
 The BBC stated this was because "of the increased number of Premier League games played on a Sunday."

 Occasionally, Match of the Day 2 either switches back to BBC Two or moves its broadcast time, to make way for other sporting events.
 These have included the Super Bowl, the Augusta Masters Golf Tournament, and the World Snooker Championships.
 On other occasions, Match of the Day 2 has been delayed to Monday night to cover a particular fixture that took place that on the Monday evening.
+During final weekend of Premier League season all 20 teams play their matches on Sunday at the same time with BBC's highlights programme on that Sunday evening for the final round of fixtures dropping the number 2 from its name and simply being referred to Match of the Day.

 Presenters and analysts

 Mark Chapman serves as the predominant presenter.
-Gabby Logan and Jason Mohammad filled-in for Chapman during the 2020–21 season.

-The predominant analysts featured during the 2020–21 season, include: Tim Cahill, Dion Dublin, Jermaine Jenas, Martin Keown, Danny Murphy, Micah Richards, Alan Shearer, and Ian Wright.
+In January 2025, the BBC announced changes to the presenting of Match of the Day, Match of the Day 2, and Match of the Day: Champions League following Gary Lineker's departure from Match of the Day at the end of the 2024–25 season.
+The announcement said that Kelly Cates, Mark Chapman, and Gabby Logan would share the presenting of all 3 programmes.

+Among those providing analysis during the 2024–25 season have been Shay Given, Joe Hart, Steph Houghton, Glenn Murray, Theo Walcott, and Fara Williams, among others.